 Margaret McNamara Education Grants (MMEG) was founded in 1981 in memory of Margaret Craig McNamara, who dedicated her life to improving the lives of underserved women and children at home and overseas.
-MMEG was originally called the Margaret McNamara Memorial Fund (MMMF), and was rebranded in 2015.
+We were originally called the Margaret McNamara Memorial Fund (MMMF), and rebranded in 2015.

 Why investing in Women's Education Matters

 Financing women's education is at the core of our programs.
-Investing in women’s and girls’ education is one of the most effective ways to reduce poverty and stimulate economic growth.
+Investing in the education of girls and women is one of the most effective ways to reduce poverty and stimulate economic growth.
 At MMEG, we strive to empower women from developing countries through educational grants.
 We believe that education is essential to empowering women with the knowledge, skills and self-confidence necessary to reduce poverty, improve environmental sustainability and protect human rights.

 Margaret McNamara has been recognized for her support to children's literacy in the United States, through the non-profit organization, "Reading is Fundamental."
 She expanded her advocacy for women and children worldwide during the 1970s, when her husband, Robert McNamara, served as World Bank President.

 Margaret McNamara worked tirelessly to raise awareness about the importance of education for women and children in developing countries, and became a powerful advocate for women and children living in poverty.
 She was especially concerned that women and children not be overlooked in World Bank projects, and strongly advocated for the education of girls, and awareness of women and their needs.